The Sanctuary at Sedona Frequently Asked Questions

 No. A disease is any disturbance or anomaly in the normal functioning of the body.
 Most diseases are caused by some type of mind/body/soul/spirit imbalance.
 We believe addiction is also caused by an imbalance.
 The disease will persist as long as the imbalance exists.
 Relapse or picking up another self-defeating behavior is common when we do not resolve the underlying imbalance in our lives.
 Our Integrative Addiction Recovery℠ program addresses the underlying imbalance which allows the disease to heal.

 No, because you are not going to want to.
-Through living the process of Integrative Addiction Recovery℠, you no longer have the desire, obsession or compulsion to engage in hurtful, numbing or harmful behavior.
-This is not fear based, but rather from desire and excitement for the unfolding of your life.
+Through living the process of Integrative Addiction Recovery, you no longer have the desire, obsession, or compulsion to engage in hurtful, numbing, or harmful behavior.
+This is not fear-based, but rather from desire and excitement for the unfolding of your life.
 You will want to be present and vital for your life as you won’t want to miss anything.

 The Sanctuary is intimate and very private.
 Because of our intentionally small size, we offer unparalleled personal attention and one-on-one time.
 We truly tailor your visit to meet your individual goals.
 Staff is always present and available so you are attended to and supported at every step of your process.

 Trauma is stored in the cells, not just in the brain.
-When we release trauma at the cellular level, there is the opportunity for sustainable shift.
+When we release trauma at the cellular level, there is an opportunity for a sustainable shift.
 DNA is the blueprint that provides the body with instructions on how to live, heal, as well as how to become sick and age.
 It is proven that DNA responds to human intention as evidenced by the power of prayer.
 It is well-documented that those who are prayed for get better than those who are not.
 Similarly, our beliefs about ourselves directly and profoundly affect our health and vitality.
-Our healing techniques facilitate cellular memory release and shift DNA that result in changes to the physical and emotional body.
+Our healing techniques facilitate cellular memory release and shift DNA that results in changes to the physical and emotional.

 Transformation means a complete change, which implies that it is permanent or sustainable.
 Many of us have had powerful and meaningful experiences at spas, conferences, in therapy and treatment centers that while enriching were not sustainable and did not facilitate transformation.
 Everything at The Sanctuary was created with transformation as the intent.
 The healing programs are only the start.
 The environment, from the land to the art in the rooms, to the videos and music, to the ceremonies – all promote change.